The Bankrate promise

 - Not live in a property designed for income-generating purposes

 How to apply for a USDA loan

-If you meet the USDA loan qualification criteria and you’re ready to buy a home, here are next steps:
+If you meet the USDA loan qualification criteria and you’re ready to buy a home, take these next steps:

 1. Compare and contact USDA-approved mortgage lenders

 Here’s the current list of USDA lenders by state.
 (If you’re planning to build a home, here’s the current list of USDA construction loan lenders.)
+Keep in mind not all lenders offer USDA loans, but most applicants can find multiple options to choose from.
 The biggest USDA lenders include: